John Kelly

 Ann " 42 F Ga

-These two census records clearly indicate that John Kelly was born circa 1779 in Delaware or Pennsylvania.
-John's brother, James Kelly and Charles R. Kelly were born in Delaware circa 1783 and circa 1785 respectively which suggests that the Daniel Kelly family may have lived near the Delaware/Pennsylvania line in the 1780's.
-As there is no older females listed, this suggests that Daniel's unknown wife is has died prior to the 1850 census.
-In addition, these records clearly suggest that James M. Kelly is the son of John Kelly who was living with his father in his old age.
-There is a record of James M. Kelly marrying Holly Ann Sayers on 10 November 1836 in Greene County Georgia.
-These records suggest to this writer that Holly Ann Sayers, Amanda A. of the 1850 census and Ann of the 1860 Census are the same persons and that she is the wife of James M. Kelly.
+As there is no older females listed in the 1850 census this suggests that John Kelly‘s unknown wife had died prior to the 1850 census.
+In addition, these records suggest that James M. Kelly is the son of John Kelly as he and his wife were living with his father in his old age.
+James M. Kelly married Holly Ann Sayers on 10 November 1836 in Greene County Georgia.
+Holly Ann Sayers, Amanda A. of the 1850 census and Ann of the 1860 Census are the same persons and the wife of James M. Kelly.

 These census records suggest that John Kelly had 5 sons.
-His first two sons and last son have not been identified by name.
-It should be pointed out the the John Kelly family is the only Kelly family listed in the 1820 to 1840 and very likely the 1850 census of Greene County Georgia, thus thus suggesting all Kelly's found in this county are connected to John Kelly.
+His first two sons and last son have not been identified by name and do not show up in the 1850 and 1860 census of Greene County.

 The last record we have of John Kelly is a newspaper article describing the death of John Kelly as follows:

 Thursday, April 16, 1868 - DROWNED - Mr. John Kelly, one of the oldest citizens of this county, was drowned in the Oconee River, one day last week.
 It is thought he fell from a bateau while fishing.
 Mr. Kelly was the grandfather of J. F. Hall, of our city. ["Greene County, Georgia, Newspaper Clippings" p.
-218] ) (J. F. Hall is the son of Elihugh Hall and Elizabeth Kelly.)
+218] [Ed.
+Note: J. F. Hall is the son of Elihugh Hall and Elizabeth Kelly, John Kelly’s daughter.].

 Children of John Kelly